 Endometriosis may be strongly suspected based on clinical presentation, but laparoscopy remains the gold standard for a definitive diagnosis.
 In patients with pain that is not improved with medical management, surgery affords an opportunity for both diagnosis and treatment.
 Surgical therapy may be conservative or definitive.
 Conservative therapy may include fulguration, laser ablation or excision of endometrial implants, lysis of adhesions, repair of tubal damage, uterosacral nerve ablation, and presacral neurectomy.
 Excision or ablation has been found to significantly reduce pain symptoms over laparoscopy alone, so endometriosis should be treated at the time of diagnosis.
-The decision to excise or ablate is based on the location of the lesion and the comfort level of the surgeon.
 There is no data showing superiority of one modality over the other.
 In patients with ovarian endometriomas, excision of the entire cyst wall should be performed.
 Incision and drainage or ablation is not recommended due to the three-fold higher rate of recurrence and reoperation.
 Pain relief is achieved in most patients who undergo laparoscopic ablation or resection of endometriosis and adhesiolysis.
-However, the risk of recurrence is estimated to be as high as 40 percent at 10 years follow-up and about 20 percent of patients will undergo additional surgery within two years.
+However, the risk of recurrence is estimated to be 20% within 2 years of initial surgery and as high as 40 percent at 10 years.

-Laparoscopic surgery and uterosacral nerve ablation (LUNA) disrupts the parasympathetic ganglia in the uterosacral ligaments, which carry pain signals from the uterus, cervix, and other pelvic structures.
-Randomized controlled trials have shown that LUNA at the time of laparoscopy does not decrease pain, dysmenorrhea, dysparunia, or dyschezia, so LUNA is not recommended.
-Presacral neurectomy (PSN) excises the presacral neural plexus, which carries pain signals from the uterus and cervix.
+Laparoscopic surgery and uterosacral nerve ablation (LUNA) disrupt the parasympathetic ganglia in the uterosacral ligaments, which carry pain signals from the uterus, cervix, and other pelvic structures.
+Randomized controlled trials have shown that LUNA at the time of laparoscopy does not decrease pain, dysmenorrhea, dyspareunia, or dyschezia, so LUNA is not recommended.
+Presacral neurectomy (PSN) involves excision of the presacral neural plexus, which carries pain signals from the uterus and cervix.
 A randomized controlled trial of laparoscopic surgery with or without PSN showed that the severity, but not the frequency of pelvic pain, dysmenorrhea, and dyspareunia was significantly less at 12 months in women undergoing PSN.

 The term deep infiltrating endometriosis (DIE) describes infiltrative disease that involves the uterosacral ligaments, rectovaginal septum, bowel, ureters, or bladder.
 Medical therapy of symptomatic DIE is usually ineffective or transiently effective, with high recurrence rates.
 There is no consensus on the extent of resection necessary to treat DIE.
-Extensive dissection in the rectovaginal septum, rectal or bladder wall, or bowel resection is often necessary.
-Hysterectomy and bilateral salpingoophorectomy alone is inadequate for definitive therapy if endometriosis involving the bowel is left untreated.
+A multi-disciplinary surgical approach allows for appropriate extensive excision of lesions in the rectovaginal septum, rectal or bladder wall, or bowel resection.
+Hysterectomy and bilateral oophorectomy alone is inadequate for definitive therapy if endometriosis involving the bowel is left untreated.

 Medical therapy after conservative surgery is recommended for patients with pelvic pain to reduce recurrence of pain and reoperation rates.
 First line therapies include either combined hormonal contraceptives or continuous progestins.
 Continuous combined hormonal contraceptives decrease recurrent dysmenorrhea for up to 24 months after surgery.
 Progestin therapy such as norethindrone acetate, depo medroxyprogesterone acetate (DMPA), and the levonorgestrel releasing intrauterine system (LNG-IUS) have all been shown to decrease pain recurrence rates.